 According to the Bureau of Labor Statistics (BLS), commercial pilots, at the bare minimum, must have earned their high school diploma, or equivalency, prior to applying for their pilot licensure.
 And any prospective employer might layer in additional requirements.
 For instance, employers looking to hire crop dusters might also require the pilot to demonstrate an understanding of basic agricultural practices.

 If you are looking at earning a rewarding position with one of the regional or national carriers, however, you will most likely be required to have a bachelor's degree along with a commercial pilot license and appropriate certification from the Federal Aviation Administration (FAA).

 3. How can I advance in my career once I earn my pilot licensure?

-With a 2018 median pay of $140,340, according to data supplied by the United States Department of Labor, airline pilot positions are understandably competitive.1 However, the time couldn't be better to get flight training thanks to looming shortages of both pilots and mechanics in the coming decades.2
+With a 2018 median pay of $140,340, according to data from the Occupational Employment Statistics program, airline pilot positions are understandably competitive.
+However, the time couldn't be better to get flight training.
+Many industry sources such as Boeing predict looming shortages of both pilots and mechanics in the coming decades.

 4. How do I get started?